Epictetus/omniauth_pure32/README.md

 ### \*\*\* Important \*\*\*

-This fork upgrades the origin project to Rails 3.1.rc and OmniAuth 1.0-beta.
-I forked this projects because I wanted to integrate the new `oa-identity` gem, which is new in 1.0-beta.
-This gem provides traditional login/password registration and authentication.
+This fork upgrades the origin project to Rails 3.2.1 and OmniAuth 1.0.
+I have added some tests to the code using RSpec and Capybara to provide some level of confidence that the code 'does the right thing'

 ## Article